Linear-motion bearing: Rack slides

 Rack slides are specifically intended for mounting equipment into 19-inch racks or 23-inch racks.
 These can be friction bearing, ball bearing, or roller bearing.
 They are sized to fit into racks with mounting flanges on the ends to mate to the mounting holes in racks.
 In some cases, one mounting flange is formed into the rack slide with an adapter bracket attached to the other end to accommodate different depths of the rack.
 The outer fixed member is attached to the rack and the inner moving member is generally screwed to the side of the mounted equipment.
 Rack slides are typically compound or 3-part slides allowing full extension of the mounted equipment and generally include provision for sliding the inner member completely free to allow removal of the equipment from the rack.
 They can also include stops to prevent accidentally pulling the equipment out of the rack without releasing the stop mechanism.

 There can be proprietary configurations which, for example, may clip to the equipment without the use of screws or can be clipped into an appropriately designed rack.
 But the basic geometry is the same regardless of how they are mounted.

+Ball splines

+Ball splines (ball spline bearings) are a special type of linear motion bearing that are used to provide nearly frictionless linear motion while allowing the member to transmit torque simultaneously.
+There are grooves ground along the length of the shaft (thus forming splines) for the ball bearings to run inside.
+The outer shell that houses the balls is called a nut rather than a bushing, but is not a nut in the traditional sense—it is not free to rotate about the shaft, but is free to travel up and down the shaft.
+For a shaft travel of any significant length the nut will have channels that recirculate the balls, operating in the same way as a ball screw.

+By increasing the contact area of the ball bearings on the shaft to approximately 45 degrees, the side load and direct load carrying capabilities are greatly increased.
+Each nut can be individually preloaded at the factory to decrease the available radial play to ensure rigidity.
+This process not only increases the contact area, increasing direct loading capabilities, but it also restricts any radial movement, increasing the overhung moment capabilities.
+This creates a sturdier structure that can handle a very strenuous working environment.